crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

 In this task, we will log into the IBM Containers command line to connect to Bluemix running on the IBM Cloud.

-1. Configure the Cloud Foundry CLI to work with the nearest IBM Bluemix region.
+1. Back at your Terminal window, configure the Cloud Foundry CLI to work with the nearest IBM Bluemix region.
 This ensures you will be working with the US South region of Bluemix.
+To use the London datacenter, the API endpoint is "cf api https://api.eu-gb.bluemix.net".

         $ cf api https://api.ng.bluemix.net
         Setting api endpoint to https://api.ng.bluemix.net...